muratk3n/thirdwave/en/README.md

 ---

 China looks like a paper tiger.
 But countries -and themselves- seeing CH otherwise can create problems.
-Spreading nondemocracy is not a-ok.
+Spreading authoritarinism is not a-ok.

 ---